Meet our Education Scholarship Recipients

 Adrianne

-Adrianne is a 2023 graduate student from the Radiology Technology Program and upon graduation was accepted and completed her Mammography Technologist Residency Program at Carol Milgard Breast Center.
-She's excited to to use her skills, and impact patient care with compassion while working as a TRA Medical Imaging employee at Carol Milgard Breast Center.
-Adrianne aspires to be a respected team leader who Radiologists, patients, and healthcare workers can depend on.
-She recalls "Getting accepted into the Radiologic Science program at TCC was a huge blessing that brought me joy and just one step closer to a career goal that I set over 15 years ago."
-As a first generation college student and Adrianne intends to demonstrate to her family the importance of continued education not only by obtaining a purposeful career but by becoming a lifelong learner.
+I am a 2023 graduate of the Radiology Technology Program at Tacoma Community College.
+Upon graduation, I was accepted into and completed the Mammography Technologist Residency Program at Carol Milgard Breast Center.
+I am excited to use my skills and impact patient care with compassion as a TRA Medical Imaging employee at Carol Milgard Breast Center, as well as my Radiologic Technologist experience at TRA Medical Imaging in Lakewood, and Diagnostic Imaging Northwest in Puyallup.
+I aspire to be a respected team leader whom radiologists, patients, and healthcare workers can depend on.
+Getting accepted into the Radiologic Science program at TCC was a huge blessing—it brought me joy and got me one step closer to achieving a career goal I set over 15 years ago.
+As a first-generation college student, I am committed to demonstrating the importance of continued education, not only by obtaining a meaningful career but by becoming a lifelong learner.

 Cathy